Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 And according to that theory some large blockchains actually tried implementing variable size blocks to react to the demand, but it's a pretty complex task and a big tradeoff.

-Some of you maybe recognise this image as the CryptoKitties game on Ethereum.
+Some of you maybe recognize this image as the CryptoKitties game on Ethereum.
 It's a game where you can buy and breed digital cats.
 It was so popular that it actually clogged the Ethereum network and made normal transactions nearly unfeasible.
 And maybe now you have some additional insights into what actually happened there.

 =5 sec pause=

 ---

 # Nash Equilibrium

 Notes:

 Now let's look at something a bit different that allows us to predict what users would do... a Nash Equilibrium.

 ---v

 ## Nash Equilibrium

 - Strategy from which no player wants to deviate
 - But what's the strategy for BTC mining?

 Notes:

 Nash Eq. is strategy from which no player wants to deviate.
 Pretty simple but what's the strategy for BTC mining?
 How can we leverage that knowledge?

 ---v

 ## Nash Equilibrium

 <img style="width: 500px" src="../../assets/img/3-Blockchain/honest_mining_meme.jpg" alt="Some Pic" />

 Notes:

 And more importantly... being honestly is the answer, right?

 ---v

 ## Nash Equilibrium

 #### _Bitcoin Mining_